mojohaus/versions/README.md

 This to avoid dependabot and possible security breaches when using corporate network/credentials (even if it's safe for what I saw) but each company has different needs.

-- JGIT is created at start, reading the properties in `gitinfo.property`
+- JGIT is created at start, reading the properties in `gitinfo.properties`
 - Creates a branch (name comes from `gitinfo.properties`)
 - Push commit each time a file is updated
 - Leave your local repository safe: do not ask for email/user/authentication... everything is local.